 A: Single-stream recycling is the method in which the consumer places all recyclables, including glass, plastic, aluminum, paper, and cardboard, into a single bin.
 This eliminates the need to sort the materials making it easier and more user friendly to recycle.

 A: Many different items can be recycled; it's amazing the number of items that we can collect on campus.
-For a brief guide and information, click here or if you have a more detailed question, ask your area Custodian, or contact your building's custodial supervisor click, Frost Campus or Medical Center Campus
+For a brief guide and information, click here or if you have a more detailed question, ask your area Custodian, or contact your building's custodial supervisor, for either the Frost Campus or Medical Center Campus.

 A: We take recycling very serious on SLU's campus and want to ensure that every item is accounted for and goes to the correct place.

 Typically a custodian will use their trash cart/bin to store both recycling and trash waste using two separate liners - blue for recycling and black or clear for landfill waste.
 It might look like the recycling is going into the same container, but separating these two forms of trash are important for us.

-On occasion someone might throw food or other items in the recycling containers which contaminates the whole bin, forcing us to throw all of it into our waste containers.
-Custodial Services is in the process of implementing two separate bins for collection to remove any concern over this process.
+On occasion food or other nonrecyclable items may end up in the recycling containers which contaminates the whole bin, forcing us to throw all of it into our waste containers.
+Custodial Services has implemented two separate bins for collection to remove any concern over this process.
 Custodians also receive training about recycling at SLU and are well-equipped to answer questions about this process.